asiermarques/adrgen/README.md

 ### To-Do

-- [ ] Supersede one ADR with another one
 - [ ] Amend one ADR with another one
 - [ ] Generating a trace with the ADR history
 - [ ] Change statuses in bulk